328th Weapons Squadron

 The 328th Weapons Squadron (328 WPS) is the United States Space Force's weapons school.
 Assigned to Space Training and Readiness Command's Space Delta 1 and located at Nellis Air Force Base, Nevada, the squadron offers the Space Superiority Weapons Instructor Course and the Space Warfighter Advanced Instructor Course.
 Students undergo five to six months of rigorous advanced training, after which they become weapons officers, a reservoir of tactical and operational knowledge.

 The squadron's origins trace back to the 328th Bombardment Squadron (Heavy) activated on 28 January 1942.
-The 328th Bombardment Squadron received a Distinguished Unit Citation for its gallantry during the raid on the Ploiești, Romania oil refineries during August 1943.
+The 328th Bombardment Squadron received a Distinguished Unit Citation for its gallantry during the raid on the Ploiești, Romania oil refineries in August 1943.
 The 328th flew the Boeing B-29 Superfortress, Boeing B-47 Stratojet, Boeing B-50 Superfortress, and Boeing B-52 Stratofortress during the Cold War until its inactivation in 1994.

 In 2003, the 328 WPS was turned into a weapon schools unit, offering weapons instructor courses on space superiority.
 With the establishment of the United States Space Force in 2019, it transferred into the new service and realigned under Space Delta 1.

 Mission

 The 328 WPS was one of the twenty-one squadrons at the United States Air Force Weapons School.
 The squadron is one of the largest squadrons within the USAF Weapons School and manages two separate syllabi: the Space Superiority Weapons Instructor Course (WIC) and the Space Warfighter Advanced Instructor Course (AIC).
 The squadron transferred to the United States Space Force in 2020.

 To complete the 328 WPS courses, students must finish a curriculum, which includes 440 hours of academics, 10 hours of device training, 422 hours of mission planning, 48 hours of mission execution, and 24 hours of examination for a total of more than 940 hours.
 They also have to write a 15-20 page graduate-level paper addressing a current tactical issue and solution.
-After which, the course ends culminates in a block known as integration.
+After which, the course culminates in a block known as integration.

-The process of selecting weapons school students, at least prior to the establishment of the Space Force, starts from the Air Force Space Command, which calls for nominations for interested eligible officers.
+The process of selecting weapons school students, at least prior to the establishment of the Space Force, starts from the Air Force Space Command, which calls for nominations from interested eligible officers.
 The nominations are filtered through the various wing commanders of the major command and a selection board is convened to process the applications.